 Lords of Kingsale (http://en.wikipedia.org/wiki/Baron_Kingsale)

 Kinsale is an area south west of Cork which became the DeCourcy home after 1223.
 (Once known as Kingsale, it is derived from Gaelic Cionn-saile meaning “head of the sea”).
-The Barony of Kingsale, it is recognized as the oldest barony in Ireland, and thus the current Lord Kingsale is still referred to as the Premier Baron of Ireland.
+The Barony of Kingsale is recognized as the oldest barony in Ireland, and thus the current Lord Kingsale is still referred to as the Premier Baron of Ireland.
 The barony has been dated as early as 1223, but was affirmed years later (~1397) causing some confusion as to its date of origin and the numbering of the titled lords.
 (See http://www.courcy.com/baronyofkingsale.html) Thus, the Kingsale Lords are often referred to from two (sometimes three) dates of origin.
 The current Lord Kingsale is referred to as the 36th Lord (using the 1223 numbering system).
-Kinsale is also a small sailing village found in the area.
+The town of Kinsale is a fishing village and popular tourist destination found in the area.